What's On

 John Crace, the Guardian’s much loved political sketchwriter, has had a ringside seat at all the main events.
 Join him for an evening of high comedy as he tries to make sense of it all.
 Find out what the Queen’s last words to Liz Truss really were.
 This might just be the best therapy session you’ve ever had.

-An evening of light popular music suitable for everyone performed on the world’s finest Böhm Digital Orchestra Organs by 2 leading organists from Germany and the UK.
+Keys In Concert An evening of light popular music suitable for everyone performed on the world’s finest Böhm Digital Orchestra Organ

 Rod Pooley (UK)